Optimizing hypergraph product codes with random walks, simulated annealing and reinforcement learning: Optimizing HGP codes

 We measure the performance of each code through a Monte Carlo estimation of the logical error rate under the quantum erasure channel.
 Instead of performing the full decoding procedure, we verify for each sampled erasure $\mathcal{E}$ whether it can be corrected based on a criterion from~\cite{delfosse2013upper}, which consists in checking whether there exists $v \in \mathbb{F}_2^N$ such that $\supp{v} \subset \mathcal{E}$ and

 implying the existence of a logical error supported within the erasure.
-In that case, there exist two errors supported on the erasure, with the same syndrome, but differing by a nontrivial logical operator.
+In that case, the erasure hides syndrome-compatible corrections that differ by a nontrivial logical operator.
+For such verification one must solve some linear systems, hence the cost function has $O(N^3)$ complexity.
 In the following, we define as logical error rate the probability that a random erasure (with erasure parameter $p$) admits such a $v$, and therefore cannot be corrected by a maximum-likelihood decoder.